artiya4u/CarbonDescent/README.md

 * Close xbox360ce
 * Open the x360ce.ini and replace everything from `AxisToDPadDeadZone` down with [config](https://gist.githubusercontent.com/crizCraig/f680f65653641412eba28c3c47421bcf/raw/4abd3be3802555f57d96389bf0a189dad8cd90de/x360ce.ini)
 * Save the file and reopen xbox360ce_x64.exe
-- Press shift and rigth click on this directory in the file explore to open the command prompt and enter command `npm install`.
+- Press shift+right click on this directory in the file explore to open the command prompt and enter command `npm install`.
 - Download the Carbon Descent mobile app on store.

 ### Starting Carbon Descent